marcoradocchia/beerec-variants/README.md

 The macro exposes the following variant attributes:

-- `skip` - excludes the marked variant from iteration;
+- `skip` - excludes the marked variant from iteration and listing;
 - `rename` - customizes the string representation of the marked variant;
 - `rename_abbr` - customizes the abbreviated string representation of the marked variant.